How does FSCS protection cover investments?

 Providers must also regularly assess their business to make sure they have enough cash in reserve.

-In the event that a buyer isn’t found, a Special Administrator from the Special Administration Regime should be appointed to take control of client assets and money, with the priority being to return these to clients or transfer them to other brokers.
+If a buyer isn't found, a Special Administrator from the Special Administration Regime should be appointed to take control of client assets and money, with the priority being to return these to clients or transfer them to other brokers.

-In theory, your investments are your investments regardless of whether your broker goes bust.
+So, in effect, your investments are your investments regardless of whether your broker goes bust.

-How can the FSCS help an investor?
+How can the FSCS help investors?

-If a failed firm can’t give a client their money or assets back because it’s disappeared or lost then the FSCS can step in to compensate clients with up to £85,000 in compensation, per firm.
+If a failed firm can't give a client their money or assets back because it's disappeared or lost, then the FSCS can step in to compensate clients with up to £85,000 in compensation, per firm.

-So, if two financial firms go bust at the same time then a client can make separate claims for up to £85,000 against each — £170,000 in total.
+So, if two financial firms go bust at the same time, then a client can make separate claims for up to £85,000 against each – £170,000 in total.

 There have been calls for this limit to rise in line with inflation, given that it has remained flat since 2019, but to no effect to date.